cyisfor/lua-gc-oddity/README.md

 The bizarre and arbitrary part about this is, if you assign ‘somevalue()’ to a before defining the function, then ‘a’ cannot be finalized until the function itself is collected, but if you assign ‘somevalue()’ to ‘a’ after defining the function, then the function retains the upvalue, but ‘a’ is still finalized in ignorance of that.

-The test script demonstrates this by assigning after if ‘buggy=1’ and assigning before if buggy is unset in the environment.
-To use said script run make, then ‘sh test.sh’ to see the results. `__call` should come before `__gc` in any case.
+The test script demonstrates this by assigning after if `buggy=1` and assigning before if buggy is unset in the environment.
+To use said script run make, then `sh test.sh` to see the results. `__call` should come before `__gc` in any case.

 Functions will never be called on upvalues that have been collected.
 But for some reason, for purposes of finalization, upvalues lose their reference when they are assigned positionally after the function has been created.
 That can have nasty consequences for userdata objects, if they have to free up any memory on the C side of things.
 An object with a forgotten reference to that userdata could then attempt to use freed memory!